Senior year is a time for making memories and gearing up for your college adventures. But no lie: It's a lot to juggle.

 Hang it near your workspace to see at a glance what you still need to do so you can focus on what matters to you most now.
 So, let's go over what you need to know about the college application timeline.

 Note for uber-planners: Some tasks can be started earlier than listed.
 Look for those marked with a 🎓

 Test time.
 Take your initial ACT/SAT and any SAT subject tests, especially while the material is still fresh on your mind.
-(Note: Many schools are waiving tests for 2020.
-Check your prospective schools’ requirements -- you may be able to skip these.)
+(Note: A growing number of schools no longer require ACT/SAT scores.
+Check your prospective schools’ requirements — you may be able to skip these.)

 Visit.
 Arrange college visits for schools you’re interested in.
 Many are now offering virtual tours.
 They aren’t the same as an in-person visit, but you can still get a good sense of the school.
-To help fill in any missing details, check with your guidance office for any resources, including recent alumni you can speak with.
+To help fill in any missing details, check with your school counselors for any resources, including recent alumni or current students you can speak with.

 Brainstorm.
 List your extracurricular activities, awards and other details you want to include on your application and start inputting them into the app.
 (Remember, you can start working in the app without having to submit.
 Give yourself extra time now so you won’t have to rush later.)
 Later, you can adapt the same information to any schools using their own application.